 What We Like About The Garmin Dash Cam 56

 We appreciate the Garmin Dash Cam 56 for its compact size, easy-to-use voice interface, and high-quality video recording.
 The low-profile magnetic mount is among the best adhesive mounting systems we’ve encountered (suction cup mount systems are the most versatile).
-You may find extra features, such as driver alerts and voice command integration, useful as well.
+You may find extra features, such as driver notifications and voice command integration, useful as well.

 We believe the Garmin Dash Cam 56 is a solid option, especially if you’re keeping tabs on a fleet or several vehicles.